 Brenda J. Child is Northrop Professor of American Studies and former chair of the Departments of American Studies (2016-19) and the Department of American Indian Studies (2009-12).

-She is the author of several books on American Indian history, including _Boarding School Seasons: American Indian Families, 1900-1940_ (1998), which won the North American Indian Prose Award; _Holding Our World Together: Ojibwe Women and the Survival of Community_ (2012); _Indian Subjects: Hemispheric Perspectives on the History of Indigenous Education_ (with Brian Klopotek, 2014).
-Her 2014 book _My Grandfather’s Knocking Sticks: Ojibwe Family Life and Labor on the Reservation_ won the American Indian Book Award and the Best Book in Midwestern History Award.
-She is a member of the board of trustees of the National Museum of the American Indian-Smithsonian and past president of the Native American & Indigenous Studies Association.
-Child was born on the Red Lake Ojibwe Reservation in northern Minnesota where she is a member of a committee writing a new constitution for the 12,000-member nation.
+She is the author of award-winning books of American Indian history, including Boarding School Seasons: American Indian Families, 1900-1940, (1998), which won the North American Indian Prose Award; Holding Our World Together: Ojibwe Women and the Survival of Community, (2012); Indian Subjects: Hemispheric Perspectives on the History of Indigenous Education (with Brian Klopotek, 2014).
+Her 2014 book My Grandfather’s Knocking Sticks: Ojibwe Family Life and Labor on the Reservation won the American Indian Book Award and the Best Book in Midwestern History.
+Child's book for children, Bowwow Powwow (2018), won the American Indian Youth Literature Award for best picture book.